jogerj/zimbra-autorestart/README.md

 # zimbra-autorestart

-Auto restart zimbra if something stops working, because some zimbra services likes to stop working randomly.
+Auto restart zimbra if something stops working, because some zimbra services likes to stop working randomly for absolutely no reason and restarting (some) services fixes it.
+This is a cure-all solution I came up with.
 Prevent consecutive restart if last restart didn't fix the problem.
 Also send a Pushbullet notification on restart/reboot.

 ## Setup